-The Vancouver Alcohol and Drug Outpatient Services office involved the participation of Aboriginal Elders provide us with enormous support.
+The Vancouver Alcohol and Drug Outpatient Services office involved the participation of Indigenous Elders provide us with enormous support.
 Many of them play a vital role by sharing their teachings, providing guidance on advisory committees, and by connecting with community partners and stakeholders.
 We are always mindful of our Elders because they embody our mission, “A Helping Hand to Justice”.

 Our employees also have an important role to play in communities throughout the province.
-Workers participate in a variety of committees to establish networks and partnerships and to advocate for community services for aboriginal people.
+Workers participate in a variety of committees to establish networks and partnerships and to advocate for community services for Indigenous people.

 We receive numerous requests from around the province for participation in inter-agency and community-based committees.
 Your committee may benefit from the knowledge of our workers.
 Some of these committees may include crime prevention, court user committees, treatment centres, school and youth committees, first nation committees, probation services, and friendship centres.

-Our goal is to identify how we can assist other agencies in providing better services to aboriginal people, and to identify how other agencies can assist us to provide better services to our clients.
+Our goal is to identify how we can assist other agencies in providing better services to Indigenous people, and to identify how other agencies can assist us to provide better services to our clients.

 For those agencies or committees wanting to discuss partnership issues, please contact: firstname.lastname@example.org.